vertica/vertica-kubernetes/DEVELOPER.md

 This disables the webhook from running too, as running the webhook requires TLS certs to be available.

-This will monitor VerticaDB CR's across all namespaces.
-So, make sure that when you run in this mode that you don't have any old VerticaDB's lying around.
+This will monitor VerticaDB CR's in the current namespace only.
+You need to update your kubectl config and change the namespace if you want to monitor a different one.

 ### Option 2: Kubernetes Deployment